Finax Blog

 How Does Finax Model the Historical Development of Its Portfolios?

 Finax often uses the long-term historical development of its portfolios.
-It is always a modelled development, and in this article, we will explain why we work with modelled performances, reveal in detail, how we achieve them, what methodology we use, and what is their bases.
+It is always a modelled development, and in this article, we will explain why we use these models and what methodology we use to construct them.

 Radoslav Kasík | Our process | 7.
 February 2020

-was the company registered.
-We launched the Intelligent Investing portfolio service two months later.
+Finax, o.c.p., a.s. began its official business journey on January 10th 2018.
+We launched the Intelligent Investing portfolio service just two months later.

-However, on Finax's website whether in articles, on our main page, in webinars or presentations, you will notice that our portfolios have significantly longer performance period, encompassing even the period before the foundation of our company.
+However, on Finax's website, whether in articles, on our main page, in webinars, or presentations, you will sometimes notice a significantly longer performance period, even before the foundation of our company.

-Each case represents a modelled development, not the performance actually achieved by Finax clients.
+Each of these cases represents a modelled development, not the performance actually achieved by Finax clients.
 We will reveal how we get this performance, clarify the modelling process, and explain why we use these models.

 Finax's credo from the beginning is total transparency.
-In this spirit, we also provide an explanation of the historical performance presented and reveal in detail the on methodology to avoid any doubt.
+In this spirit, we also provide an explanation of the historical performance presented and reveal in detail the methodology behind it.

 Why Do We Model the Historical Performance of Portfolios?